Strobesstrobes

 Can CRLF injection lead to XSS?

 Yes.
 If body output is properly encoded but response headers reflect user input without filtering newlines, a doubled %0d%0a lets you inject an entire response body containing a script tag.
-That reintroduces reflected XSS through the header channel even when normal output encoding is in place.
+That reintroduces reflected XSS through the header channel even when normal output encoding is in place, and a caching layer can make it cross-user.

 How do you prevent CRLF injection?